 SLOW COOKER MASHED POTATOES RECIPE TIPS

-Mashing it up – You can mash it right in the slow cooker if you don’t have a non-stick insert or a potato masher that’s safe for non-stick cookware.
-If your slow cooker model does have a non-stick insert and you have a metal potato masher, transfer everything to a large mixing bowl and mash it up there.
+- Mashing them up – You can mash them directly in the slow cooker if you don’t have a non-stick insert or a potato masher that’s safe for non-stick cookware.
+If your slow cooker model does have a non-stick insert and you have a metal potato masher, transfer everything to a large mixing bowl and mash it up there to protect your insert.

-Prep in advance – If you’re short on time, you can peel and dice the potatoes the day before.
-Store them in water in the fridge up to 24 hours in advance to prevent any browning.
+- Prep in advance – If you’re short on time, you can peel and dice the potatoes the day before.
+Store them in water in the fridge up to 24 hours in advance to prevent them from browning.

-Keep them warm – You can keep them warm for up to 3 hours in the slow cooker before serving.
+- Keep them warm – Once cooked, you can keep the mashed potatoes warm for up to 3 hours in the slow cooker before serving.